MartinFen/Graph-theory-neo4j-timetable-graphDB/README.md

 #### Properties

 [Properties](https://neo4j.com/docs/developer-manual/current/introduction/graphdb-concepts/) are named values that are stored inside nodes and are used to contain data such as `title` and `firstname` which are properties of a lecturer node.
-Properties are capable of storing Numeric values, String values, Boolean values and Lists of any of the above values
+Properties are capable of storing Numeric values, String values, Boolean values and Lists of any of the above values.
+An example of a proerty in the db is seen below,

-as seen below,

 | Property | Description |
 | ------ | ------ |